jdiamond/xqtt/packages/wqtt/README.md

 # wqtt

-MQTT client for Web browsers.
+MQTT-over-WebSockets client suitable for use in Web browsers.
 See nqtt for a Node.js client.
 Uses xqtt.